 Charitable company status may be appropriate for larger organisations, with high staffing levels, major contracts or significant property holdings.
 Registration with the Charity Commission is essential if the charity has an income of over £5,000 per year, and the charity must also register with Companies House and comply with the Companies Act.

-Also available from our shop, The Complete Guide to Incorporation for Early Years Settings gives more information on registering as a Charitable Company.
+The Complete Guide to Incorporation for Early Years Settings gives more information on registering as a Charitable Company.

 What is a governing document?